 Holly is a successful collaborative writer.
 Her collaborative books of note are:

 Arsenal of Hope with Jenn Satterly, is releasing Feb.
 23, 2021, with Post Hill/ Simon and Schuster.
 Crown Heights, an official Amazon bestseller in biography/memoir for six months, was used to launch Amazon’s Imprint Kindle Singles, December 2017.
-A novel, The Everything Girl with L. Maliki, releases August 2018, Skyhorse Publishing, and has movie interest.
+A novel, The Everything Girl with L. Maliki, released August 2018, Skyhorse Publishing, and has movie interest.
 The Duke and I, another novel, is in production and is the first in a two-book collaborative deal with reality TV star Evelyn Lozada and St. Martin’s Press (Spring 2019).
 More titles can be found in bookstores and on Amazon: How To Survive a Day in Prison (2017, with John Fuller and Skyhorse Publishing), Step By Step Pitches And Proposals: A Workbook For Writers and the companion How Do I Find A Literary Agent?
 And 101 Other Questions Asked By Writers (with Literary Agent Chip MacGregor, 2015, Benchmark Press).

 Holly Lörincz has been editing books and professional text for twenty years, though she officially established Lorincz Literary Services in 2010.
 Her specialty is developmental editing, for fiction and non-fiction, as well as collaborative writing.
 She was pretty dang excited in January 2018, when she found herself ranked: